-If you are a new renter in NYC, like a college grad or young professional, divide and conquer—and squeeze in a roommate or three—might be your M.O. when it comes to finding a space you can afford.
-One of the ways to do this is to put up a temporary pressurized wall, which can turn a one-bedroom apartment into two (or a two bedroom into three, and so on).
+If you are a new renter in New York City, like a recent college grad or young professional, your strategy might be to divide and conquer—and squeeze in a roommate or three—in order to turn a place you can't afford into one that you can.
+One of the ways to do this is to put up a temporary pressurized wall, which can transform a one-bedroom apartment into two (or a two bedroom into three, and so on).

-Using a temporary pressurized wall—which is not permanently affixed to walls or the floor and doesn't interfere with the ventilation or sprinkler systems, or block exit routes—is a decades-long strategy that has helped to level the playing field for renters with limited funds, allowing up-and-coming 20-somethings to eke out a living here—and for NYC to continue to attract new generations of makers, thinkers, and doers.
+Using a temporary pressurized wall—which is not permanently affixed to walls or the floor and doesn't interfere with the ventilation or sprinkler systems, or block exit routes—is a popular strategy to add a bedroom for apartment shares or families.
+You can also use a pressurized wall to create a home office if you are going to be working from home.

 How to find an apartment where you can use temporary pressurized walls